chris-bc/wendigo/plan.md

     * Settings should still be available to view, but read-only
     * Use an app->settings_locked flag
 * Stop scan -> enable setup
-* Is there a way to prevent byte_input (MAC) from being editable?
-Or not display the keyboard?

 #### THEN commence work on esp32-wendigo
 * Perform sufficient initialisation of all radios to be able to get/set MACs